 Peonies can endure a period of heat in the spring of no more than 4-5 days.
 When choosing a landing site, remember that the groundwater level must be below the surface level by at least 70-80 cm.
 For pions designed for a long landing, more than 6-7 years, this standard should be 100 cm.

 The optimum acidity of the soil is close to neutral.
-Peonies can grow and on slightly acidic soils (lactating peonies), but preferred (especially for hybrids all types and species) - neutral and slightly alkaline soils with pH of 6-7,5.
+Peonies are able to grow on slightly acidic soils (milk-flowered peonies), but are preferred (especially for hybrids all types and species) - neutral and slightly alkaline soils with pH of 6-7,5.

 In order to plant peonies in the way that proper agricultural technology implies, the place must be sunny or partially shaded, before the 5-6 hours in the summer.
 Preferably shading in the midday, especially hot hours.
 For dark-colored such shading, even desirable, flowers do not fade.
 It is important that the place is protected from the winds.
 It is better to plant peonies where the distance from the walls of the house and solid fences to the bed is at least 1-1,5 m.